Pherozeshah Mehta

 Sir Pherozeshah Merwanjee Mehta (4 August 1845 – 5 November 1915) was an Indian politician and lawyer from Bombay.
-He was knighted by the British Government in India for his service to the law.
+He was knighted by the British Government in India for his service to law.
 He became the Municipal commissioner of Bombay Municipality in 1873 and its president four times – 1884, 1885, 1905 and 1911.
 Mehta was one of the founding members and President of the Indian National Congress in 1890 held at Calcutta.

 Early life

 Pherozeshah Merwanjee Mehta was born on 4 August, 1845 in Bombay City, Bombay Presidency, British India into a Gujarati-speaking Parsi Zoroastrian family.
 His father, a Bombay-based businessman who also spent plenty of time in Calcutta, was not highly educated, but he did translate a Chemistry textbook into Gujarati and wrote a Geography textbook.
 Graduating from the Elphinstone College in 1864, Pherozeshah obtained his Master of Arts degree with honors six months later, becoming the first such Parsi, from the University of Bombay (later re-established as University of Mumbai).
 Sir Alexander Grant, principal of the university, nominated him a Fellow of the university and tried to procure him a scholarship founded by Jamsetjee Jejeebhoy to study in Europe.
 However, Mehta did not avail himself of the scholarship.

 Mehta went to England from India to study law at Lincoln's Inn in London.
 Here, he met and began association with fellow Indian barristers Womesh Chunder Bonnerjee and Badruddin Tyabji.
 In 1868, he became the first Parsi barrister called to the Bar from Lincoln's Inn.
 The same year, he returned to India, was admitted to the bar, and soon established a practice for himself in a profession then dominated by British lawyers.

 It was during a legal defence of Arthur Crawford that he pointed out the need for reforms in the Bombay municipal government.
 Later, he drafted the Bombay Municipal Act of 1872 and is thus considered the 'father of Bombay Municipality'.
 Eventually, Mehta left his law practice to enter politics.